MTstateIntroStats/IntroStatActivitiesHybrid/_book/02-L01-random-assignment.md

 ### General information labs

-At the end of each module you will complete a lab.
+At the end of each week you will complete a lab.
 Questions are selected from each lab to be turned in on Gradescope.
 The questions to be submitted on Gradescope are bolded in the lab.
 As you work through the lab have the Gradescope lab assignment open so that you can answer those questions as you go.

 ### Atrial fibrillation